armando-herastang/minifyjson/readme.md

 python minifyjson.py path_to_file
 ```

 It will create an `output.json` file on the current working directory.
+This file will contain the minify version of the input file.

 ## Todo